-It can be seen in the very present moment, in the super focused flow of whitewater, surf, downwind, or paddling in confused seas.
-This Flow lives on the Fun/Survival edge. it can also be the Flow of long distance, hypnotic, super-rhythmic paddling, perhaps into and through the night.
+We can see it in the present moment in the super-focused flow of whitewater, surf, downwind, or paddling in confused seas.
+This Flow lives on the Fun/Survival edge.
+It can be the Flow of long distance, hypnotic, super-rhythmic paddling, perhaps into and through the night.
 This is paddling at a cadence that joins with your heartbeat, changes the perception of time, and seems like it can go forever.
-This is better know to most as “the runners high” and its what got Tony Brown and I across the Gulf of Carpenteria with no sleep for 5 nights many moons ago.`
+This is better know to most as “the runner’s high” and it’s what got me and Tony Brown across the Gulf of Carpentaria with no sleep for 5 nights.`

-To put this in perspective, for the beginner, just showing up for your first paddling class often checks the Risk box.
-The new boat or board and body of water you will be on, checks off the Rich Environment box.
-Then, your whole body will be adjusting to this new activity…which is Deep Embodiment aplenty.
+To put this in perspective, for the beginner, just showing up for your first paddling lesson often checks the Risk box.
+The new boat or board and body of water you’re on checks the Rich Environment box.
+Then, your whole body is adjusting to this new activity…which is Deep Embodiment aplenty.

-There is better than a coin toss chance you will enter a mild flow state in this first class.
-The key is that the instructors give you clear goals, immediate feedback, and keep the challenge/skill ratio right at the cusp of your capabilities.
-The chances for flow to happen get higher with each of the following classes or workshops.
+There’s better than a coin toss chance you’ll enter a mild Flow state in this first lesson.
+The key is that the instructors give you clear goals, immediate feedback, and keep the challenge-to-skill ratio right at the cusp of your capabilities.
+The chances for flow to happen get higher with each of the following lessons.

 GO SLOW TO FLOW

-All of us, when beginners, first have to “Struggle”.
+All of us, when beginners, first have to struggle.
 There are no two ways about it.
-This is really about taking one step backwards to go two, three, or more steps forward.
-This is the natural “fear of the unknown”, with its its chemical bodyguard named cortisol.
-It says, “fight or flee”, it has a cousin called adrenalin.
-We need to sneak past them to get past fear and find our flow’s “ON” button.
-If we do this right, we can convince cortisol and adrenalin to give us a quick boost to so we can get there sooner.
+This is really about taking one step backwards to go two, three, or more forward.
+This is the natural “fear of the unknown” with its its chemical bodyguard named cortisol.
+It says, “fight or flee” and it has a cousin named adrenalin.
+We need to sneak past them to get past fear and find our flow’s ON button.
+If we do this right, we can convince cortisol and adrenalin to give us a quick boost so we can get there sooner.

-In order to achieve flow on a consistent basis, you will need to have some skills and and keep developing them over time.
-Then you you start tapping into “Peak Performance” and unleash more Flow, and so on.
+In order to achieve flow on a consistent basis, you’ll need to have some skills and and keep developing them over time.
+Then you start tapping into “Peak Performance” and unleash more Flow, and so on.

 Wow, that sounds like a lot of work!
-I thought Kayaking and Paddle boarding were supposed to be Easy and Fun?
+I thought kayaking and stand-up paddle boarding were supposed to be easy and fun?